nayankote/nayankote.github.io/_posts/2025-06-11-sample-post.md

 ---
+layout: post
 title: "Sample Post"
-date: 2024-06-11
+date: 2024-03-20
 categories: [blog]
 ---

-This is a sample blog post to show how the tiling and layout work on my website.
+This is a sample blog post.
 You can use this as a template for your future posts.

+## Features

+- Markdown support
+- Code syntax highlighting
+- Categories and tags
+- Responsive design

-Feel free to customize the content and styling to make your site look cleaner and more like Vimal's website!
+Feel free to modify this post to create your own content!